joost-morsink/Rest/docs/typeDesc.md

 ### Reference
 A reference is a reference to a TypeDescriptor by name.
 It is dependent on external data (TypeDescriptor repository of some sorts) being present that knows about the referenced type.

+### Referable
+A referable is a lazily evaluated TypeDescriptor, with a reference name attached.
+Consumers can choose whether to evaluate the actual TypeDescriptor or to use the reference name.

 ## Schema
 `TypeDescriptors` are generic representations of types.